-Indian Spinach ~ also known as Lamb’s Quarters and Wild Spinach, is a plant that by any of its names will taste as sweet.
+Indian Spinach, also called Lamb’s Quarters and Wild Spinach, tastes as sweet by any of its names.
 And, it’s very likely growing in your yard.

 In terms of nutrient content it’s second only to Amaranth.
 And yet, have you eaten it?
 Did you know you could eat it?
 How do you prepare it?

-As it grows taller, and mine often goes to 5 feet high and higher, the stems become too woody to eat, but the leaves are larger at that point so it’s still easy to pick and put into dinner.
+As it grows taller, and mine often goes to 5 feet and higher, the stems become too woody to eat.
+But, the leaves are larger at that point so it’s still easy to pick and put into dinner.

 Indian spinach is major easy to use… it’s clean and hardly takes any washing, unlike other forms of spinach.
 That’s a real plus in my book!